bThink-BGU/BPjs/README.md

 Legend:
 * :arrows_counterclockwise: Change
 * :sparkles:New feature
-* :part_alteration_mark: Refactor (turns out this sign is called "part alteration mark", so it fits.
+* :part_alternation_mark: Refactor (turns out this sign is called "part alternation mark" and not "weird 'M'", so it fits).
 * :put_litter_in_its_place: Deprecation
 * :arrow_up: Upgrade
 * :bug: Bug fix